delfick/cwf/docs/docs/sections/index.rst

 The following pages guide you through what is possible here:

-    :doc:`urlpatterns`
+    :doc:`sections`
+        An introduction to what a Section is.

+    :doc:`urls`
-        How to define the url patterns themselves.
+        The options available to alter the url for a section.

     :doc:`views`
         How to say what views should be invoked by a url.